timoweave/abcify/README.md

 * `abcify example.js` # to print abcified output to console or terminal.
 * `abcify example.js -s` # to save abcified output to the input file.

-where non-abc input `example.js` is shown below:
+where non-abc input `example.js` is shown here:

 ```javascript
 "use strict";